Everest Base Camp Trek

 15-Day Everest Base Camp Trek Itinerary

-Due to ongoing upgrades at Kathmandu Tribhuvan Airport, flights to Lukla now primarily operate from Ramechhap Airport, a change introduced by Nepal’s Civil Aviation Authority (CAAN) in 2019 and expected to continue.
-While a few flights still leave from Kathmandu, they are limited and often delayed, so it’s almost certain your journey will start via Ramechhap.
+Due to upgrades at Kathmandu’s Tribhuvan Airport, most Lukla flights now operate from Ramechhap — a change introduced by Nepal’s Civil Aviation Authority in 2019.
+While a small number of flights still depart from Kathmandu, they’re often delayed, so Ramechhap is often used as it’s the most reliable route to begin your Everest Base Camp adventure.

 Meals included: Breakfast, Dinner